DPDK/dpdk/doc/guides/nics/enic.rst

   - VF devices are not usable directly from the host.
 They can  only be used as assigned devices on VM instances.
   - Currently, unbind of the ENIC kernel mode driver 'enic.ko' on the VM instance may hang.
-As a workaround, enic.ko should be blacklisted or removed from the boot process.
+As a workaround, enic.ko should be blocked or removed from the boot process.
   - pci_generic cannot be used as the uio module in the VM. igb_uio or vfio in non-IOMMU mode can be used.